SamZhong2/SyncSphere/CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Progress should be made each meeting the team meets

 Examples of unacceptable behavior include: